g-omarsdottir/hangman/README.md

 ### Start Screen

-The game opens with a welcoming message and displays the gallows with a hanging stick figure on it for references for the name of the game.
+The game opens with a welcoming message and display of a hangman's gallows as a reference to the game's name and theme.

 The initial prompt asks if the user wants to play.